SSAB: Finland

+North America

 IPSCO Inc. began as Prairie Pipe Manufacturing Co., Ltd. in Regina, Saskatchewan in 1956, changing its name to Interprovincial Steel and Pipe Corporation, Ltd. in 1960 and IPSCO, Inc. in 1984; the company would later be purchased by SSAB, and is the origin of SSAB's operations in the region.
 All SSAB operations in North America are now operated as SSAB Americas.

 As of 2000, IPSCO had used mini mills to produce flat-rolled steel for 40 years.
-Late in 2001, the company officially opened an Axis, Alabama mill (in the Mobile area), with a capacity of 1,250,000 tonnes,.
+Late in 2001, the company officially opened an Axis, Alabama, mill (in the Mobile area), with a capacity of 1,250,000 tonnes,.
 The $US425 million rolling mill, with mill stand housings believed to be the largest one-piece cast mill housings in the world at 350 tons each, uses scrap steel to produce discrete plate and coiled hot rolled plate.
 Montpelier, Iowa had a similar facility which began operations in 1997, but this one would serve the Gulf coast.
 On 21 October 2008, SSAB announced a $US460 million expansion of the Axis mill to be completed in 2011.
 The mill already had 400 employees and 350 contractors.

 In May 2007, a deal to acquire IPSCO for $US7.7 billion was announced.
 At the time, IPSCO's annual production was 4.3 million tonnes, with four steel mills and eleven pipe mills.
 On 17 July 2008, SSAB announced the completion of the deal.
 John Tulloch succeeded the retiring David Sutherland as IPSCO president and became an executive vice president of SSAB.

 On 17 March 2008, Evraz Group SA announced it would buy SSAB's Canada pipe and plate business and the steel tube business of the American IPSCO unit for $US4.3 billion after steel prices rose and the dollar fell.
 Evraz also planned to sell some of the American assets for $US1.7 billion to OAO TMK.
 IPSCO had 4300 employees, with 70% of its operation in the United States and 30% in Canada.

 After the sale, SSAB changed the name of its North American operation to SSAB North American Division (NAD), then later to SSAB Americas; headquarters stayed in Lisle, Illinois, USA.
-Included in this division were steel operations in Mobile and Montpelier, and cut-to-length lines in St. Paul, Minnesota and Houston, Texas, USA; and Toronto, Ontario, Canada.
+Included in this division were steel operations in Mobile and Montpelier, and cut-to-length lines in St. Paul, Minnesota and Houston, Texas; and Toronto, Canada.
 David Britten succeeded Tulloch as president.
 Paul Wilson, with 36 years of industry experience, ten of those with SSAB including management of Mobile's steel operation, became the vice president in charge of the American steel operations.
 In 2018 the SSAB Americas division relocated its headquarters to Mobile, Alabama.

-Expanding to Finland

-On 22 January 2014, it was announced that SSAB was to purchase Finnish steel manufacturer Rautaruukki for €1.1 bn.
-The headquarters for SSAB Europe are located in Hämeenlinna, Finland.